cpmpercussion/reveal-slides-to-pdf/README.md

 The PDF exports aren't _amazing_ compared to the original decks and aren't accessible in terms of being flat images, but allow note taking where required.

+N.B.: there are two different approaches in this repo, `convert-slides.sh` and `reveal-to-pdf.sh`, this is because of reasons. `reveal-to-pdf.sh` is the preferred method as of 2021.

 ## Install

 Just need to install decktape: